binchoi/habit-racer/README.md

 * Spring DATA JPA @Query uses JPQL by default for query definition.
 However, we can also use native SQL by setting the value of `nativeQuery` attribute to true.
   * note that query definition with syntax error can lead to `Failed to load ApplicationContext` error.
+* Testing for exception underneath NestedServletException (RaceApiControllerTest) by `assertThatThrownBy`
 ```
 \\jpql
 @Query("SELECT r FROM Race r WHERE r.fstUserId = ?1 OR r.sndUserId = ?1 ORDER BY r.startDate DESC")